Iammuratc/grainDetection/README.md

 * I am not allowed to share the source code due to copyrights, please see https://iopscience.iop.org/article/10.1088/0965-0393/23/6/065001 for the details of algorithm.

-You may see more results of 3D U-Net I employed in this project under the folder 'data'.
+You may see more results of 3D U-Net I employed in this project in the folder 'data'.
 The images are cutouts from the consecutive CT scan images and their corresponding output.
 Also, you may find the **weights of the 3D U-Net** I used on the link; https://cloudstore.uni-ulm.de/apps/files/?dir=/Shared/unet_thesis_weights&fileid=12379221#

 ![result](https://github.com/Iammuratc/grainDetection/blob/master/result.png)